argoproj/argo-cd/docs/faq.md

 Most likely you forgot to set the `url` in `argocd-cm` to point to your ArgoCD as well.
 See also [the docs](/operator-manual/user-management/#2-configure-argo-cd-for-sso).

+## Why are `SealedSecret` resources reporting a `Status`?

+Versions of `SealedSecret` up to and including `v0.15.0` (especially through helm `1.15.0-r3`) don't include a [modern CRD](https://github.com/bitnami-labs/sealed-secrets/issues/555) and thus the status field will not be exposed (on k8s `1.16+`).
+If your Kubernetes deployment is [modern]( https://www.openshift.com/blog/a-look-into-the-technical-details-of-kubernetes-1-16), ensure you're using a fixed CRD if you want this feature to work at all.

 ## Why are resources of type `SealedSecret` stuck in the `Progressing` state?

 The controller of the `SealedSecret` resource may expose the status condition on resource it provisioned.
 Since